12noonLLC/MathExpressions.12noon/README.md

 - Supports multiple workspaces with their own history and variables.

 Enter simple or complex mathematical expressions and immediately calculate the result.
-From adding your grocery bill to calculating cosine, *CalculateX* does it all.
+From adding your grocery bill to calculating cosine, *Calculate X* does it all.
 Results are automatically added to a history record, so you don't have to write them down to remember them.
 Those results are even saved and restored when you exit and restart the application.